CGAL Made More Accessible: Introduction

 The software modules of \cgal{} rigorously adhere to the generic programming paradigm---a discipline that consists of the gradual lifting of concrete algorithms abstracting over details, while retaining the algorithm semantics and efficiency.
 The software modules of \cgal{} also follow the exact geometric-computation paradigm, which simply amounts to ensuring that errors in predicate evaluations do not occur; it guarantees robustness of the applied algorithms.
 As a result, the software of \cgal{} is robust despite the use of (inexact) floating point arithmetic, found in standard hardware, it is complete as it handles all degenerate cases, which typically are in abundance, and it is efficient---all at the same time.

-Generic programming identifies an abstraction that consists of a formal hierarchy of polymorphic abstract requirements on data types, referred to as \emph{concepts}, and a set of classes that conform precisely to the specified requirements, referred to as \emph{models}~\cite{a-gps-99}.
+Generic programming identifies an abstraction that consists of a formal hierarchy of polymorphic abstract (syntactic and semantic) requirements on data types, referred to as \emph{concepts}, and a set of classes that conform precisely to the specified requirements, referred to as \emph{models}~\cite{a-gps-99}.
 A hierarchy of related concepts can be viewed as a directed acyclic graph, where a node of the graph represents a concept and an arc represents a refinement relation.
-An arc directed from concept A to concept B indicates that concept B refines concept A. When a class template is instantiated, each one of its template parameters is substituted with a model of one or more concepts associated with the template parameter.
+An arc directed from concept $A$ to concept $B$ indicates that concept $B$ refines concept $A$.
+A model of concept $B$ is inherently also a model of concept $A$.
+When a class template is instantiated, each one of its template parameters is substituted with a model of one or more concepts associated with the template parameter.